nschaetti/pyTweetBot/README.md

     python pyTweetBot.py --config /path/to/config.json --export --file export_file.p

-And then import the bot's data to the file
+And then import the bot's data from the file

     python pyTweetBot.py --config /path/to/config.json --import --file export_file.p